Artur-Poffo/Code-Spark-API/README.md

 - [x] Evaluate the Enrollment entity and determine if updates are necessary for simpler management of modules and classes.
 - [x] Replace all asynchronous forEach for Promise.all() with asynchronous map
 - [x] Update use cases Either errors
+- [x] Order by on find many methods of prisma repositories
+- [ ] Refactor relations database names
+- [ ] Refactor complete classes and modules system
+- [ ] Fix infinite calls of prisma repositories in some uses of mappers
+- [ ] Events on prisma repositories
-- [ ] Implement mappers for domain entities -> DTO
+- [ ] Implement mappers for domain entities for DTOs